twbs/bootstrap/site/content/docs/5.0/getting-started/introduction.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-You can see an example of this in action in the [starter template](#starter-template).
+You can see an example of this in action in the [starter template given above](#starter-template).

 ### Box-sizing